Ontario Votes 2011

 Vote for Kevin Beaulieu

-21 October 2010, terribly early in the morning
+21 October 2010, early morning

 Ward 18 has only gotten better since I moved here.
 I would like to think that some of that is due to me, but I suspect a fair amount of the credit should go to Adam Giambrone and his staff.
 Kevin Beaulieu is the first of Adam’s staff that I met when I moved here.
 He would attend DIG IN meetings when Adam could not make them, or in addition to Adam.
 He’s always been easy to get a hold of and very quick to respond to inquiries.
 He’s also very knowledgeable about the area and its issues.
 I was glad to see that he was running to take Adam’s place in our riding.
 There are lots of good candidates running in Ward 18, but I think Kevin is by far the best.
 At the public debates I’ve attended, he’s the only candidate who can ever offer up very specific solutions to the problems in our ward.
 Most other candidates speak in very broad terms. (“We need more community meetings!”
 Perhaps, but that isn’t a solution for every single problem ever.)
 I hope he makes it on to city council.
 It will be to our collective benefit.